thomasdesr/simpleHTTPS/README.md

 simpleHTTPS
 ===========

-Like python's simpleHTTP server, but with HTTPS
+Like `python -m simpleHTTPServer`, but with HTTPS and HTTP 2.0 (SPDY) :D

 ```Usage:
   simpleHTTPS [OPTIONS] [PATH]